-All buildings and works development must should also satisfy the following built form outcomes:
+All buildings and worksdevelopment_should also must satisfy the following built form outcomes:

-- Create a distinct street wall effect and avoid dominating overwhelming the view from the street. - Mitigate wind effects on the public realm. - Enable adequate daylight, sunlight and sky views in the street, laneway or lower levels of development. - Ensure buildings do not compromise the heritage character of a heritage building on the site or adjoining site. - Ensure upper levels of mid-rise buildings are visually recessive.
+- Create a distinct street wall effect and avoid dominatingoverwhelming the view from the street. - Mitigate wind effects on the public realm. - Enable adequate daylight, sunlight and sky views in the street, laneway, or lower levels of development.

+Ensure buildings do not compromise the heritage character of a heritage building on the site or adjoining site.

+Ensure upper levels of mid-rise buildings are visually recessive.